Cog-Creators/Red-DiscordBot/docs/cog_guides/admin.rst

 **Description**

-Add a role to a member.
+Adds a role to a member.
 If ``user`` is not given, it will be considered as yourself, the command author.

 **Arguments**